Yvetta-Jiahao-PEPT/Scrape-Data-From-SSE-and-SZSE/README.md

-# 🔥📈🔥 Scratch Data From SSE and SZSE 🔥📈🔥
+# 🔥📈🔥 Scrape Data From SSE and SZSE 🔥📈🔥

 ## Installation Guide 🏗️